 Maine’s classrooms are filled with students who have been awarded a $500 Alfond Grant for their future education.

-Some 25,000 Maine children in grades 3-6 have an Alfond Grant, invested since birth.
-And the vast majority of children in preK-grade 2 (those born as Maine residents in 2013 and later) have been automatically awarded the Alfond Grant – about 48,000 more.
+Many children in Maine schools have an Alfond Grant, invested since birth.
+And the vast majority of children born as Maine residents in 2013 and later have been automatically awarded the Alfond Grant.
 Our deepest hope is that the program yields stronger outcomes for Maine children through the aspirational and financial benefits it provides.

 Maine’s teachers work hard every day to make a positive difference in the lives of their students, Increasingly, we look to Maine educators as strong partners in our own efforts to have positive impacts on Maine students.